Nada Puede Cambiarme: Release and reception

-The music video debuted on Los 40 Principales and Cuatro° on January 29, 2007.
+The music video debuted on Los 40 Principales and Cuatro°.
 Los 40 Principales official website aired a special material, which included exclusively premiered of the "Making Of" images of the clip, the EPK of Ananda and an interview.
+In other territories such as Costa Rica, the music video was released on February 8, 2007.

-The clip begins with Rubio dressed in a sophisticated fuschia two-piece bridal gown.
+The clip begins with Rubio dressed in a sophisticated corset style purple one-piece bridal gown.
 Traditional wedding bells are heard in the background.
 Everything changes in a second, and the atmosphere takes on the look of a fashion show with models parading in dark clothes and black eye makeup.
 Some models play their violins while the others model.
 Soon, Rubio comes on stage with a bouquet of flowers and an excess of glitter in her eyes.
 She wins the applause of the audience, but two models try to take her away unsuccessfully.
 The cameramen begin to capture Rubio's moment and golden papers in the shape of dollars fall from the ceiling.
 She then appears dancing on a huge golden Gibson Explorer-style guitar that sits atop a fuchsia-toned replica of a cake.
 During the beginning of the guitar solo, a voice-over interrupts the wedding celebration as a close-up of a shadowy model emulating the wedding priest emerges.
 "If anyone present knows of any impediment to celebrating this union, let them speak now or forever hold their peace," is heard in voice-over.
 Then out comes Slash playing his guitar solo while Rubio joins him dancing in front of him and passing under his legs.
 The clip ends with Rubio throwing the bouquet of flowers and running towards the cake.

 Several fans of the rock genre and Guns N' Roses music were outraged when tle music video was released.
 The Radio Oasis website wrote that "we don't really know what to think of this wedding.
 Maybe they wanted to create a song, chewy and repetitive like Paulina's usually are, with the presence of Slash and one of his forceful solos, but definitely not possible."
 In a similar way, the editors of La Gramola Encendida said that the singer plays at being "a Mercadona pre-Lady Gaga" while Slash is "a guitar God who has remained more like a living myth than the magnificent guitarist he is."
+In a Rolling Stone en Español article about musical collaborations that took the world by surprise, Barbara Mourinho wrote: "Although it's not a track recorded as a collaboration, the surprise of seeing legendary guitarist Slash in Paulina Rubio's music video still lingers to this day".